 No need to worry, love is just a game

 What does this have to do with resistance?
 Not much.
 In fact, the song is about the exact opposite: Not resisting but giving in to the “Sixth Sense”.
 Are B.E.G. truly in opposition to the riot police or are they in fact on their side?
-The six-pointed star on the police uniforms represent the “Sixth Sense” so it would seem both sides are about the same thing.
+The six-pointed star on the police uniforms represents the “Sixth Sense” so it would seem both sides are about the same thing.

 What exactly is the “Sixth Sense”?
 Judging by the lyrics of the song and the symbolism of the video, it is sexual energy – the most basic and primal of human instincts.
 It is the easiest way to capture and keep the attention of an audience and is used ad-nauseam in pop music to generate interest in otherwise insipid songs.
 Pretty girls can make things such as a fascist police-state cool.
 On an esoteric level, reproductive organs are part of the base chakra, which can explain why it is associated in the video with the lowest point of the sixth-pointed star.
 While the five other senses send information to the brain to be processed and analyzed, the carnal impulse in humans bypasses all of that and directly taps into our primal urges.
 For this reason, sexuality can be (successfully) used to sell anything, including music videos.

-B.E.G. is therefore singing about how great the Sixth Sense is, in front of riot police wearing a symbol representing the Sixth Sense.
+B.E.G. is, therefore, singing about how great the Sixth Sense is, in front of riot police wearing a symbol representing the Sixth Sense.
 Are they really on the same side?
-It is still early to say, however the video goes on to show the backstory of each of the group’s members.
+It is still early to say, however, the video goes on to show the backstory of each of the group’s members.
 In the video’s narrative, they each have been used by the Absolute in a different way, each of them representing a facet of Illuminati control in the entertainment business.

 Facets of Illuminati Control